IBIO4615-AML/AML_NLU/README.md

 # AML_NLU

-## 3.CLIP: Image captioning classification (1 Point)
+## 3. CLIP: Image captioning classification (1 Point)
 In this section we want to test what limitations the CLIP model can have.
+For this you should think of descriptions that make the classification task difficult.

 ![image](https://user-images.githubusercontent.com/98495468/187804121-3107c28a-1fc8-47eb-8cf0-e8fb9721da4d.png)